Imperial Russian Air Service: Background

 In 1913 Igor Sikorsky built the first four-engine biplane, the Russky Vityaz, and his famous bomber aircraft, the Ilya Muromets.
-That same year, Dmitry Grigorovich built several "M-type" flying boats for the Imperial Russian Navy.
+The same year Dmitry Grigorovich built several "M-type" flying boats for the Imperial Russian Navy.

 In 1914 Polish aviator Jan Nagórski conducted the first ever flights in the Arctic looking for the lost expedition of polar explorer Georgy Sedov.

 World War I

-At the beginning of World War I, Russia's air service had the largest air fleet in the world, followed by France (263 aeroplanes against 148 respectively and 14 airships).
+At the beginning of World War I, Russia's air service had the largest air fleet in the Entente, followed by France (263 aeroplanes against 156 respectively and 14 airships).

 After the war began, aviators were rearmed with 7.63mm Mauser C96, because German semi-automatic pistols were more effective weapons than standard 7.62mm Nagant revolvers.
 At least a few aviators were armed with carbines.

-Initially, Russia used aviation only for reconnaissance and coordination of artillery fire.
+Initially, Russia used aircraft only for reconnaissance and coordination of artillery fire.
 Later, several aeroplanes were armed with steel flechettes to attack ground targets (columns of enemy infantry and cavalry, campsites, etc.).
 Later, aeroplanes were armed with air-dropped bombs.

 On 8 September 1914, the Russian pilot Pyotr Nesterov performed the first aerial ramming aircraft attack in the history of aviation Later, Lt.
 Vyacheslav Tkachov became the very first Russian pilot who shot down an enemy aircraft with a handgun.
 He attacked a German "Albatros" and shot the enemy pilot.

 In December 1914 a squadron of 10 Ilya Muromets bombers was formed and used against the German and Austro-Hungarian armies.